Minnesota National Guard: 2000–2011

 The Minnesota National Guard has been involved in the Global War On Terror since the September 11 attacks in 2001.
 Immediately after the attack on New York City and Washington, D.C., Minnesota National Guard F-16 Fighter Jets from the 148th Fighter Wing were providing combat air patrols over key locations.
 Minnesota Army National Guard troops mobilized to ensure that Minnesota airports were safeguarded.

-In January of 2003 Charlie Company 142d Engineers from Camp Ripley were called to deploy to Iraq with their Battalion Headquarters and sister companies from North Dakota.
-Charlie Company operated primarily at LSA Anaconda north of Baghdad, and returned home in March of 2004.
+In January 2003 Charlie Company 142d Engineers from Camp Ripley were called to deploy to Iraq with their Battalion Headquarters and sister companies from North Dakota.
+Charlie Company operated primarily at LSA Anaconda north of Baghdad, and returned home in March 2004.

 In addition to being called upon for the Global War on Terror, the Minnesota National Guard was called upon to provide stability and peace in the Balkans.
 Minnesota National Guard troops executed the Bosnia Security Force (SFOR-14) mission 2003-04 and the Kosovo Force (KFOR-5) mission in 2004.

 2006 marked the 150th anniversary of the Minnesota National Guard.
-On April 17, 2006 the House of Representatives of the State of Minnesota congratulated the Minnesota National Guard and honored all the men and women, past and present, who have ever served in the Minnesota National Guard.
+On April 17, 2006, the House of Representatives of the State of Minnesota congratulated the Minnesota National Guard and honored all the men and women, past and present, who have ever served in the Minnesota National Guard.

 Minnesota National Guard forces are heavily involved in the “Long War” to this day.
 Current operations have troops deployed for Operation Noble Eagle (Homeland Security) and Operation Enduring Freedom (Afghanistan).